 I would suggest trying various different types of deodorant to see if you can find one that better suits you.

-Most good health shops and pharmacies sell a crystal deodorant which is a type of alternative deodorant made from natural mineral salts called potassium Alam.
+Most good health shops and pharmacies sell a crystal deodorant, a type of alternative deodorant made from natural mineral salts called potassium Alam.

-Potassium Alam has been shown to have high anti-microbal properties, which can be great if you are you are finding that your regular deodorant is not working any more.
+Potassium Alam has been shown to have high anti-microbial properties, which can be great if you find that your regular deodorant is not working anymore.

 In my opinion, crystal deodorant is the best menopause deodorant.